 1.4.
 Provide Value

 We’ve already mentioned that the world of social media is fast (and often furious).
 This means that you need to provide value consistently if you want to stay on your audience’s radar.

 It’s easy to get carried away and start posting across different social media channels unselectively.

-This way you’ll only spread yourself too thin.
+This way, you’ll only spread yourself too thin.
 Instead of that, pick your audience’s preferred networks and invest all your energy into creating and curating superb content on them.

-While it’s important to offer your prospects a regular influx of
+It’s important to offer your prospects a regular influx of

 - Helpful solutions for their pain points